harshit871/harshit871/README.md

-## Hi there 👋, I am Harshit, a frontend developer.
+## Hi there 👋, I am Harshit, a Frontend Developer.

 - 🌱 Currently dabbling into backend